CRM adoption: How to improve dealmaker & AE adoption rates

 What is CRM adoption?

-CRM adoption is the percentage of companies or end-users that actually use a CRM platform compared to the total number of seats purchased.
+CRM adoption is the percentage of end-users that actually use a CRM platform compared to the total number of seats purchased.

 Traditional CRM software often suffers from low adoption rates due to a variety of factors, including unnecessary complexity, poor user experience, lack of training, and challenging onboarding processes.

 The challenge facing deal team leads and sales managers is encouraging end-user adoption.
-At the end of the day, the dealmakers who work directly with their CRM tool are the key to successful user adoption rates.
+At the end of the day, those who work directly with their CRM tool are the key to successful user adoption rates.
 Unless they wholeheartedly embrace the CRM platform, deployment will be a wasted exercise.

 Why does CRM adoption matter?